 We know that download speed is the most important factor of a VPN service.
-Here NordVPN vs CyberGhost are better than average in every respect, including speeds.
+Here NordVPN and CyberGhost are better than average in every respect, including speeds.

 These VPNs were tested on a 100 Mbps connection using Ookla’s speed test tool; we used 4 server locations to see how well the two VPNs measure up in terms of speed.
 NordVPN performed significantly better in every case.

-To give both of them a last fair fighting chance, I decided to connect three different servers in the AU on each of them and then conduct a speedtest to see which one is really the best.
-For this testing, we will be using the following servers: Brisbane, Melbourne, Perth.
+To give both of them a last fair fighting chance, I decided to connect three different servers in the Canada on each of them and then conduct a speedtest to see which one is really the best.
+For this testing, we will be using the following servers: Montreal, Toronto and Vancouver.

 CyberGhost result is nowhere impressive.
 Let’s see if NordVPN can do better.